progressivetech/countylookup/README.md

   System Settings » Mapping and Geocoding**.

 Caveats:
-* This extension requires CiviCRM 4.7.7 or higher.
-* It requires CiviCRM 4.7.20 or higher to work on batch geocoding (i.e. through Scheduled Jobs) without
 * It's tested for the U.S. only - though it should work for whatever the equivalent of county/parish/etc. is in your part of the world.
 * It works with Google geocoding only at this time, patches welcome!